-Cheating consists of any unpermitted use of notes, texts or other sources so as to give an unfair advantage to a student in completing a class assignment or an examination.
-Intentionally aiding another student engaged in academic dishonesty is also considered cheating.
-Submission of the same work (essay, speech, art piece, etc.) to fulfill assignments in separate classes requires the permission of both instructors (if both courses are being taken in the same semester), or the permission of the second instructor (if they are taken during different semesters).
+- Using notes on a quiz or an exam when this is not allowed - Helping another student complete an assignment or exam when they are supposed to complete the work on their own - Giving another student the answers on homework, quizzes or exams - Submitting the same work (essay, speech, art piece, etc.) to fulfill assignments in more than one class.
+If a student wants to submit the same work for assignments in two different classes they must have the permission of both instructors (if both courses are being taken in the same semester), or the permission of the second instructor (if they are taken during different semesters).